be-net/2019/content/page/registration.md

 **Please ignore the EasyChair message saying that you can submit pdf too, we need text only to automatically generate the abstract book.**

-If you submit an abstract for a talk or a poster you will be automatically registered.
+**If you submit an abstract for a talk or a poster you will be automatically registered.
+This is not automatic for the co-authors, so they should register separately.
+Also, if you submitted something, but for any reason you don't plan to attend anymore, please send us an email with subject `[BeNet2017 cancellation]`**

 # Registration